acerock/CppToCSharpTools/readme.md

 ### Struct type defined in a header file together with a class with .cpp implementation
 In this case we copy the structs as is in the same order they appear in the header/source file.
+Struct types can be defined both in .h files and .cpp files.
+We follow the same rules for the order they are writtent to the source .cs file as for classes.

 ### Struct type defined in a header file with no class
 In this case we create a .cs file with same name as the .h file where all structs written as a class to this file.